Mowglithemaniac/Project0/README.txt

               loops if you enter something other than a value.
 Exercise 2. : Intentionally creates a number of zombies, so that you can
-              experiment with the 'top' command, to see how the 'zombie' paragraph can change, with the program is actively running.
+              experiment with the 'top' command, to see how the 'zombie' paragraph can change, with the program actively running.

 Directory   | Guides
+            - Condensed information about topics, absolutely on copyright.
 1 pdf       : Configuring WSL and get it running with VSC.
+              I didn't write this
 Bash commands.txt
             : An extensive guide regarding Bash, the command console for Linux.